mesur-io/dilithium/spec/spec.md

 ## Side channel attacks

 Implementations of the signing algorithm SHOULD protect the secret key from side-channel attacks.
-One method for protecting against certain side-channel attacks is ensuring that the implementation executes exactly the same sequence of instructions and performs exactly the same memory accesses, for any value of the secret key. ( this copied verbatum form [here](https://raw.githubusercontent.com/mattrglobal/bbs-signatures-spec/master/spec.md)).
+Multiple best practices exist to protect against side-channel attacks.
+Any implementation of the the CRYSTALS-Dilithium signing algorithm SHOULD utilize the following best practices at a minimum:

+- Constant timing - the implementation should ensure that constant time is utilized in operations
+- Sequence and memory access persistance - the implemention SHOULD execute the exact same sequence of instructions (at a machine level) with the exact same memory access independent of which polynomial is being operated on.
+- Uniform sampling - uniform sampling is the default in CRYSTALS-Dilithium to prevent information leakage, however care should be given in implementations to preserve the property of uniform sampling in implementation.
+- Secrecy of S1 - utmost care must be given to protection of S1 and to prevent information or power leakage.
+As is the case with most proposed lattice based approaches to date, fogery and other attacks may succeed through [leakage of S1](https://eprint.iacr.org/2018/821.pdf) through side channel mechanisms.

 ## Randomness considerations